CMU-Perceptual-Computing-Lab/openpose/doc/installation/README.md

         - [Dockerfile - OpenPose v1.4.0, OpenCV, CUDA 8, CuDNN 6, Python2.7](https://gist.github.com/moiseevigor/11c02c694fc0c22fccd59521793aeaa6).
         - [Dockerfile - OpenPose v1.2.1](https://gist.github.com/sberryman/6770363f02336af82cb175a83b79de33).

-- [Google Colab helper script](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/949#issue-387855863): Script to install OpenPose on Google Colab.
+- Google Colab helper scripts: Script to install OpenPose on Google Colab.
 Really useful when access to a computer powerful enough to run OpenPose is not possible, so one possible way to use OpenPose is to build it on a GPU-enabled Colab runtime and then run the programs there.
+    - [Google Colab 1/2](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1736#issuecomment-736846794): For questions and more details, read and post ONLY on [issue thread #1736](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1736).
-For questions and more details, read and post ONLY on [issue thread #949](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/949).
+    - [Google Colab 2/2](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/949#issue-387855863): For questions and more details, read and post ONLY on [issue thread #949](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/949).